 Ann Krinitsky, Marin Symphony Youth Orchestra Director

-Ann Krinitsky directs the Marin Symphony Youth Performance programs and the Virtuoso Program at San Domenico School.
-She also conducts Family Concerts with the Marin Symphony.
+As Director of Marin Symphony Youth Performance programs and the Virtuoso Program at San Domenico School, Ann Krinitsky also conducts Family Concerts with the Marin Symphony.

 Anne Lerner-Wright, Crescendo Orchestra Music Director